sstockard/sstockard.github.io/shopping.md

 * Dept 4 has small peaks throughout the year and a larger peaks around the holidays.

-* Dept 11 has peaks around the Holiday Season from Thanksgiving to New Years
+* Dept 11 has peaks around the Holiday Season from Thanksgiving to New Years.

 #### CPI 2010-2012 for 3 Departments
 [View R Code](https://github.com/sstockard/sstockard.github.io/blob/master/shopping/cpi.R)